-- Ethernet MAC with associated DMA controller (LPC2362 only).
-These functions reside on an independent AHB. - ◆ USB 2.0 device/host/OTG with on-chip PHY and associated DMA controller. - Four UARTs with fractional baud rate generation, one with modem control I/O, one with IrDA support, all with FIFO. - CAN controller with two channels. - SPI controller. - Two SSP controllers, with FIFO and multi-protocol capabilities.
+- Ethernet MAC with associated DMA controller.
+These functions reside on an independent AHB. - ◆ USB 2.0 full-speed device with on-chip PHY and associated DMA controller (LPC2364/66/68 only). - Four UARTs with fractional baud rate generation, one with modem control I/O, one with IrDA support, all with FIFO. - ◆ CAN controller with two channels (LPC2364/66/68 only). - SPI controller. - Two SSP controllers, with FIFO and multi-protocol capabilities.
 One is an alternate for the SPI port, sharing its interrupt and pins.
-These can be used with the GPDMA controller. - Three IC-bus interfaces (one with open-drain and two with standard port pins). - ◆ IS (Inter-IC Sound) interface for digital audio input or output.
+These can be used with the GPDMA controller. - ◆ Three I2C-bus interfaces (one with open-drain and two with standard port pins). - ◆ I2S (Inter-IC Sound) interface for digital audio input or output.
 It can be used with the GPDMA.